chandanhpcic/docs/source/BE_releases.rst

     :width: 600px
     :align: center

-OPNsense Business Edition is intended for companies, enterprises and professionals looking for a more selective upgrade path (lags behind the community edition), additional commercial features and who want to support the project in a more commercial way compared to donating.
+Reticen8 Business Edition is intended for companies, enterprises and professionals looking for a more selective upgrade path (lags behind the community edition), additional commercial features and who want to support the project in a more commercial way compared to donating.